marcelijanowski/web-crawler/README.md

 Ideal solution would be creating a queing system which will process link in concurent connections and react on **429** error code and retry to get data.

 If we talking about cloud solution would be nice to use **AWS Lambda** or ***GCP functions** to process link by link and save it into **S3 bucket** or **GCP Storage**

+Also would be good to Dockerize solution and run e2e on docker - unfortunatly lack of time for now.